Naharul98/Predator-Prey-Simulation/README.md

 # Predator-Prey-Simulation
-### Simulates different species competing for resources and surviving from predators in an area
+#### A predator-prey simulation involving foxes, rabbits, wolfs, deer and grasses in an enclosed rectangular field.